chjj/blessed/README.md

 ##### Methods:

 - inherits all from Node.
+- note: if the `scrollable` option is enabled, Element inherits all methods from ScrollableBox.
 - **render()** - write content and children to the screen buffer.
 - **hide()** - hide element.
 - **show()** - show element.